ReentrantCoder/code_samples/README.md

 # code_samples
 A collection of short code samples not covered in my other repos for job interviews

-sccfinder.py is strongly clustered component finder for a graph from my algorithms course

 bayes.py is a Naive Bayesian classifier of American Census data for my data mining course

 des.py is my differential crypt attack of 3-round DES from my cryptography course